South Dakota Rental Agreement

 South Dakota Required Residential Lease Disclosures

-• Methamphetamine Contamination Disclosure (required for some leases) – South Dakota landlords must disclose to prospective tenants any known methamphetamine contamination that exists or may have existed on the rental property.
+• Methamphetamine Contamination Disclosure (required for some leases) – South Dakota landlords must disclose any known methamphetamine contamination that exists or may have existed on the rental property.

 To learn more about required disclosures in South Dakota, click here.